 How to Prepare for and Mitigate Rising Costs

-Despite the challenges, there are ways to plan around the 2025 home renovation tariffs:
+Despite the challenges, there are effective ways to plan around the 2025 home renovation tariffs:

 - Consider alternative materials or comparison shop domestic suppliers with lower tariff exposure.